jamesos333/forum/README.md

-NEXTforum - A lightweight, fully featured, and easily customizable forum engine based on NodeJS.
+NEXTengine - A lightweight, fully featured, and easily customizable forum engine based on NodeJS.
 ================================================================================================

 About
 ----------
-NEXTforum is a simple but fully featured forum engine powered by NodeJS; designed to be simple, fast, and reliable.
+NEXTengine is a simple but fully featured forum engine powered by NodeJS; designed to be simple, fast, and reliable.
 All pages are dynamically generated and recieve data using a MySQL database.

 Screenshots
 ------------